 Central Los Angeles is undergoing a metamorphosis as over $10 billion in private investment is fueling a major economic revitalization.

 In recent years, the City’s center has seen an explosion of residential building that has made Downtown a vibrant 24/7 center of activity.
 Two new privately-funded billion dollar developments are reinventing the area.
 LA LIVE is a vast complex incorporating major entertainment venues, a 1,000-room convention hotel along with luxury residences, restaurants, and clubs.
 Grand Avenue, on Bunker Hill, has a newly completed 16-acre park – Grand Park.
 Eli Broad’s $140 million art museum is under construction, while several luxury apartment towers are under construction or in the planning stage.
 When complete, the area will also include retail space and a luxury hotel.
-In 2013, construction began on the largest skyscraper on the west coast, the new Wilshire Grand project, which will generate thousands of jobs and add a remarkable element to the city’s skyline.
+In 2017, construction was completed on the largest skyscraper on the west coast, the new Wilshire Grand project, which generated thousands of construction jobs and added a remarkable element to the city’s skyline.

 In addition, the Hollywood area is undergoing a major rebirth with billions more being invested in residential and commercial projects including several high rise condominium developments, the W Hotel, and the Hollywood and Highland retail complex, which includes the Hollywood & Highland Theatre, home of the Academy Awards®.